 Vitamin C and Biotin: How They Support Hair Health and Where to Find Them

-Vitamin C and biotin (Vitamin B7) are two more nutrients that are vital for the growth of new hair.
+Vitamin C and biotin (Vitamin B7) are two more nutrients vital for new hair growth.

 • Vitamin C: It’s not just for immunity; Vitamin C is also crucial for collagen production, a protein that strengthens hair.
-It also helps in the absorption of iron, a must for hair growth.
+It also helps absorb iron, a must for hair growth.

-• Sources: Citrus fruits, strawberries, bell peppers, and guavas are packed with Vitamin C.
+• Sources: Citrus fruits, strawberries, bell peppers, and guavas contain Vitamin C.

 • Biotin: Biotin is famous for supporting hair.
-It plays a role in the production of keratin, the protein that makes up your hair.
+It plays a role in producing keratin, the protein that makes up your hair.

-• Benefits: Biotin can help increase hair elasticity, reduce hair breakage, and maintain hair strength.
+• Benefits: Biotin can help increase hair elasticity, reduce breakage, and maintain hair strength.

 • Sources: Eggs, nuts, sweet potatoes, onions, and oats are great sources of biotin.

-Incorporating a variety of these vitamin and mineral-rich foods into your diet can create a solid foundation for hair that’s not just growing but thriving.
-It’s all about giving your body the tools it needs to support your hair from the inside out.
-So next time you’re at the grocery store, consider your hair care routine starts right in the food aisle!
+Incorporating various vitamin and mineral-rich foods into your diet can create a solid foundation for hair that’s growing and thriving.
+It’s all about giving your body the tools to support your hair from the inside out.
+So, next time you’re at the grocery store, consider your hair care routine starting right in the food aisle!
 [17 Foods to Stop Hair Loss]

 Foods That Can Cause Hair Loss

-While we focus on what to eat for luscious locks, it’s just as important to know which foods might be doing more harm than good.
+While we focus on what to eat for luscious locks, knowing which foods might be doing more harm than good is just as important.
 Certain foods and dietary habits can contribute to hair loss.
-Understanding these can help you make informed choices and maintain a balanced diet which is important for hair health.
+Understanding these can help you make informed choices and maintain a balanced diet, which is important for hair health.

 Foods Linked to Hair Thinning and Loss:

-• Sugar: Excessive sugar intake can lead to an imbalance in your body’s insulin levels and can also affect your hair.
-High sugar levels can disrupt the essential nutrients’ absorption, leading to thinner, weaker hair.
+• Sugar: Excessive sugar intake can lead to an imbalance in your body’s insulin levels and affect your hair.
+High sugar levels can disrupt essential nutrient’ absorption, leading to thinner, weaker hair.

 • High-Glycemic Foods: Similar to sugary foods, those with a high glycemic index, like white bread and pastries, can cause insulin spikes that might lead to hair thinning over time.